Mollie Tibbetts case exposes farms' worst-kept secret: hiring undocumented immigrants

 While presidents have approached undocumented immigrants living in the U.S. in vastly different ways, Republicans and Democratic administrations – under heavy lobbying from the agricultural industry – have always treated undocumented farm workers differently.

-While the federal government was herding more than 100,000 Japanese immigrants into internment camps during World War II, it was also administering the Bracero Program, which allowed millions of Mexicans to enter the U.S. to work on farms.
+While the federal government was herding more than 100,000 people of Japanese descent into internment camps during World War II, it was also administering the Bracero Program, which allowed millions of Mexicans to enter the U.S. to work on farms.

 When President Ronald Reagan signed a landmark immigration law in 1986 that granted amnesty to nearly 3 million undocumented immigrants, those who worked on farms were given the easiest path to U.S. citizenship.